theLadEli/avdan-os/README.md

 So far, practically all the live sites i've made have been using wordpress, so i wanna contribute on a fully code project.

 I'm also trying to build up my GitHub portfolio.

+***

+You can see the live site here: https://theladeli.github.io/avdan-os/